boyang-zhang1/xbot/README.md

-# Twitter Bot Toolkit
+# XBot Toolkit

-A production-grade toolkit that monitors curated Twitter accounts, translates their long-form threads into polished Simplified Chinese, and republishes translations through Twitter and a Telegram operator bot.
+A production-grade toolkit that monitors curated X accounts, translates their long-form threads into polished Simplified Chinese, and republishes translations through X and a Telegram operator bot.

 ## Features
 - Account watchlists with incremental scraping and credential rotation (Tweety-powered client)
 - Translation pipeline with OpenAI integration, retry/backoff, and manual override workflows
-- Twitter publishing with thread support, media handling, templated closing messages, and duplicate safeguards
+- X publishing with thread support, media handling, templated closing messages, and duplicate safeguards
 - Telegram control bot plus review CLI for operators to inspect, export, and queue work
 - Lightweight scheduler with JSON-backed job store for scrape/translate/publish automation
 - Structured logging, typed configuration, and CI-ready tooling for automated quality gates